spaceships/boot-sector-drmario/readme.md

 This is an implementation of Dr. Mario in 16-bit x86.
 It is an attempt to make Dr. Mario fit within the 512 byte boot sector.
 It uses BIOS interrupts to do things like set video mode.
-It is currently a bit larger than 512 bytes!

-**I am looking for collaborators!**
+It is currently a bit larger than 512 bytes, so it cheats and loads the other sectors from disk. **I am looking for collaborators to get it down to a single sector!**

 Dependencies: `qemu-system-i386`, `nasm`.